ihuaylupo/manning-smia/chapter6/README.md

 Will execute the [Spotify dockerfile plugin](https://github.com/spotify/dockerfile-maven) defined in the pom.xml file.

-This is the first chapter we will have multiple Spring projects that need to be be built and compiled.
 Running the above command at the root of the project directory will build all of the projects.
 If everything builds successfully you should see a message indicating that the build was successful.

 # The Run command